terrylinooo/githuber-md/README.txt

 - Upgrade KaTax JavaScript library from 0.11.1 to 0.12.0
 - Upgrade Flowchart.js JavaScript library from 1.11.3 to 1.14.1

+= 1.16.1

+- Fix issue #253 - KaTax... by xxNull-lsk
+- Fix issue #252 - Bulk action... by hmaragy
+- Improve #252 Update composer.json to allow bedrock installs by jawngee
+- Fix issue #230 - jsdeliver url by Bronya0
+- Test up to WordPress 5.8.1
+- Test up to PHP 8.0

 == Upgrade Notice ==

 = Currently no logs now.